triestpa/Open-Cryptochat/README.md

 ```
 <br>

-Run `npm install` on the command line to install the Node.js dependencies.
+Run `npm install` on the command line to install the two Node.js dependencies.

 ### 1.1 - Create Node.js App